Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 `#!json "flower": "tall"`   <-------- This lets the bee use only flowers with the tag "tall" such as the rose bush.<br>
 `#!json "flower": "small"`  <------- This lets the bee use only flowers with the tag "small" such as the poppy.<br>

-`#!json "flower: "tag:minecraft:bee_growables"` <--- This lets the bee use any block in the crops tag and sweet berry bushes (note: bees take damage from the sweet berry bush like a player would)<br>
+`#!json "flower": "tag:minecraft:bee_growables"` <--- This lets the bee use any block in the crops tag and sweet berry bushes (note: bees take damage from the sweet berry bush like a player would)<br>

 `#!json "flower": "minecraft:poppy"`<br>